About the City Heights Business Association

 The Clean & Safe Program is a service provided by the City Heights Business Association within the City Heights Maintenance Assessment District.
 The program provides maintenance and security services along University Avenue from Interstate 805 to 50th Street and segments of 37th Street, Central Avenue, 43rd Street, and Fairmount Avenue.

-We brought our maintenance services in-house
+We expanded our maintenance service team

 Community Advocate Program

 The Community Advocate Program is committed to developing and supporting a network of volunteer community leaders who have been trained in addressing neighborhood maintenance and security issues.
 The goal of the program is to increase the number of issue reports and follow up communications to government agencies to ensure that problems are being addressed, as well as increase the overall civic involvement of residents within the community.

 Reports made via the Get it Done app

 - Curb: 21

 - Illegal Dumping: 1,610

 - Missed Collection: 2